-When you think of a cheap food budget the first things that come to my mind are pasta, rice and beans.
-Which in all honest aren’t bad.
-These are great base items to frugal healthy meals.
+When you think of cheap food the first things that come to my mind are pasta, rice and beans.
+Which in all honesty aren’t bad.

-And you can build on them and still keep your grocery budget in tact, by adding vegetables, cheap cuts of meats and healthy food portions.
+You can build on these items and still keep your grocery budget in tact, by adding vegetables, cheap cuts of meats and healthy food portions.

 1. Shop local

 My favorite way to shop local is our towns weekly farmers market.
 I can grab vegetables, meats, honey, tea, pastries and so much more.
-It is also a great way to spend a Saturday morning with the family.
+It’s also a great way to spend a Saturday morning with the family.

 2. Eat seasonal produce